Corporate travel safety 2024

 On top of this, you’ll also need to consider each traveler’s personal profile.
 For example, does the employee have any medical conditions that they might require care for during the trip?
 Does their gender and/or religion place them at a higher risk in the travel destination country?

 To support this framework, consider using a travel management platform to track employees while they travel in higher-risk regions as well as low-risk ones.
-TravelPerk’s enables travel managers to gain immediate visibility of their employees when they’re traveling, and of any potential risks or disruptions they’re exposed to.
+TravelPerk’s traveler tracking functionality enables travel managers to gain immediate visibility of their employees when they’re traveling, and of any potential risks or disruptions they’re exposed to.

 5. Build out a communication and support plan for employees involved in incidents while traveling